Molecular Bonsai: Elucidating the design principles for engineering plant organ size

 Significance Statement

-While traditional breeding approaches have identified mutations that enhance crop performance via targeted gene dosage changes, these are not easily translated across varieties and species.
-Synthetic transcription factors (SynTFs) offer an avenue to generate such changes de novo , but the optimal regulatory architectures necessary to generate desired phenotypes remains unclear.
+While traditional breeding approaches have identified mutations that enhance crop performance via targeted gene expression changes, these are not easily translated across varieties and species.
+Synthetic transcription factors (SynTFs) offer an avenue to generate such changes de novo , but the optimal regulatory architectures necessary to generate desired phenotypes remain unclear.
 We demonstrate how mathematical models can be used to guide SynTF deployment and elucidate the design principles for engineering organ size, an agriculturally important trait, via modulation of gibberellin signaling.
 In addition to revealing regulatory architectures that can consistently increase or decrease organ size across a range of tissues, environments, and plant species, this work demonstrates how model-guided SynTF-based modulation of gene dosage can be used to predictably engineer plants.

 Article activity feed